 - Previous school information

-- Early review of available documentation
+- Early review of available documentation, this may include reports by professionals

 - Baseline Assessment Tests